 On July 29, 2019, Nagano University and the Southeast Asian Fisheries Development Center (SEAFDEC) signed a Memorandum of Understanding (MOU) to cooperate in research and education on inland fisheries resources and freshwater ecosystems.
 The MOU was updated on July 18, 2024.

-SEAFDEC is an intergovernmental organization established in 1967 and consists of 11 member countries: Brunei Darussalam, Cambodia, Indonesia, Japan, Lao People’s Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+SEAFDEC is an intergovernmental organization established in 1967 and consists of 11 member countries: Brunei Darussalam, Cambodia, Indonesia, Japan, Lao People’s Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 SEAFDEC aims to promote and facilitate cooperative action among member countries to ensure the sustainability of fisheries and aquaculture in Southeast Asia.
 It has five technical divisions: the Secretariat (SEC) and the Training Department (TD) in Thailand, the Marine Fisheries Research Department (MFRD) in Singapore, the Aquaculture Department (AQD) in the Philippines, the Marine Fishery Resources Development and Management Department (MFRDMD) in Malaysia, and the Inland Fishery Resources Development and Management Department (IFRDMD) in Indonesia.

 The Institute of Freshwater Biology considers this MOU with SEAFDEC as the first step in establishing a sustainable cooperative relationship linking Nagano University with various research and educational bases (universities, etc.) in Asia, and promotes scientific and technological cooperation and academic and educational cooperation in the fields of inland fisheries and freshwater ecology with SEAFDEC research institutes in various countries.
 The achievements of the cooperation agreement based on this MOU are as follows: